RandomSearch18/a-level-project/docs/readme.md

 I mentioned the issue to two of my stakeholders, Andrew and James, and both said that they wouldn't be bothered by the issue if it's Chrome-only as they prefer Firefox.
 However, James uses Brave browser and wanted to know if it would affect him, so I asked him to test it on his machine (screenshot below).

 ![The unexpected scrollbar showing in Brave](assets/4/unexpected-scrollbar-brave.png)

+##### Live location updates with Leaflet's built-in feature

+I realised that the Leaflet map `locate()` method has a `watch` option that will keep firing `locationfound` events whenver a location update is recieved, which is what I wanted.
+I set it to `true` and tested the change using Chrome's DevTools Sensors panel.
+It was successful, and the map immidiately updated with a new location dot.
+However, I feel like havign the map jump to the location whenever the location updates would be annoying, so I will change that.

 <div>